elementor/elementor-developers-docs/src/cli/library-disconnect.md

 wp elementor library disconnect --user=admin
 ```

-This command will disconnect from Elementor library the WordPress `admin` user.
+This command will disconnect the WordPress `admin` user from Elementor library.